LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_multiply.rst

 In this example, we multiply two square matrices 'A' and 'B' of dimension N x N and store the result in matrix 'C'.
-To motivate the use of the ``RAJA::View`` abstraction, we define the following macros to access the matrix entries in the C-version:
+To motivate the use of the ``RAJA::View`` abstraction that we introduce here, we define the following macros to access the matrix entries in the C-version:

 .. literalinclude:: ../../../../examples/ex4-matrix-multiply.cpp
-                    :lines: 59-61
+                    :lines: 57-59

 Then, a typical C-style sequential matrix multiplication operation looks like:

 .. literalinclude:: ../../../../examples/ex4-matrix-multiply.cpp
-                    :lines: 112-122
+                    :lines: 110-120

 ^^^^^^^^^^^^^^^^^^^^^
-Initial RAJA Variants
+RAJA Forall Variants
 ^^^^^^^^^^^^^^^^^^^^^

 In the RAJA variants of the matrix multiple example, we use two